Report Research Misconduct

 Should an individual become aware of or suspect research misconduct, the details of the misconduct should be reported, in writing if possible, to the Research Integrity Officer (RIO) or to the chair of the RBHS Campus Committee for Research Integrity (CCRI).
 The RIO or CCRI chair may be contacted informally at any time.

 Allegations of research misconduct are handled in a multi-stage process.
-In the first stage, the Research Integrity Officer or CCRI chair performs a preliminary assessment to determine whether the allegation falls within the definition of research misconduct as set forth in the federal regulations and in the University policy (90.2.2), and whether the allegation is sufficiently credible and specific so that potential evidence of research misconduct may be identified to proceed with an inquiry.
+In the first stage, the Research Integrity Officer or CCRI chair performs a preliminary assessment to determine whether the allegation falls within the definition of research misconduct as set forth in the federal regulations and in the University policy (90.2.2), and whether the allegation is sufficiently credible and specific so that potential evidence of research misconduct may be identified to proceed with an inquiry (IMPORTANT NOTE: Per policy 90.2.2, authorship or credit disputes are NOT ordinarily considered considered to meet the definition of research misconduct).
 The second stage is an inquiry, conducted by an Inquiry Committee.
 This is an information-gathering and fact-finding activity to determine if an allegation of research misconduct has substance and warrants further investigation.
-If the Inquiry Committee finds after the inquiry that sufficient credible evidence of research misconduct exists, the Inquiry Committee makes a recommendation to the Senior Vice President for Research and Economic Development that a formal investigation be conducted according to procedures outlined in the University policy.
+If the Inquiry Committee finds after the inquiry that sufficient credible evidence of research misconduct exists, the Inquiry Committee makes a recommendation to the Senior Vice President for Research that a formal investigation be conducted according to procedures outlined in the University policy.
 The person making the allegation and the respondent are informed of the outcome of the inquiry.
-If the Senior Vice President for Research and Economic Development decides to conduct an investigation, he/she appoints a special panel for this purpose.
+If the Senior Vice President for Research decides to conduct an investigation, he/she appoints a special panel for this purpose.
 The investigation is a formal, thorough and documented examination and evaluation of all relevant facts, research records and other evidence to determine if a recommendation should be made that research misconduct has occurred.
-The investigative panel sends its recommendation to the Senior Vice President for Research and Economic Development who makes the final decision and takes appropriate action.
+The investigative panel sends its recommendation to the Senior Vice President for Research who makes the final decision and takes appropriate action.

 Confidentiality: Initially, the identity of a complainant can be kept confidential.
 Should the allegation lead to an inquiry or investigation, testimony by the complainant may be required.
 Disclosure of the identity of respondents and complainants in research misconduct proceedings is limited, to the extent possible, to those who need to know, consistent with a thorough, competent, objective and fair research misconduct proceeding, and as allowed by law.
 However, confidentiality may not be maintained if the allegation is determined to be false and is found to be made in bad faith.
 Protection of confidentiality does not preclude disclosures that are necessary in the process of handling allegations of misconduct; are in the public interest or in the University's interest; are required by federal or state statute or regulations, University policy or rules of the research sponsor; or are a component of sanctions and/or corrective actions in the resolution of allegations of misconduct.